epfl-si/PhDAssess-PDF/README.md

 Microservice in Node to generate PDF for the PhD assess process

 ## usage
-Run the test
-`npm install && npm test`
-and take a look on the pdf inside the `/out` folder
+Next take a look on the pdf inside the `/out` folder after you run the test with `npm install && npm test` or build it manually with `ts-node -r dotenv/config ./src/buildPDF.ts`

-or

-Try it manually with the data sample :
-`ts-node -r dotenv/config ./src/buildPDF.ts`